c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Inferring absolute copy number is difficult for `three reasons`_:

-* cancer cells are nearly always intermixed with an unknown fraction of normal cells; the measure for this is tumor purity
+* Cancer cells are nearly always intermixed with an unknown fraction of normal cells; the measure for this is tumor purity.
-* the actual quantity of DNA in the cancer cells after gross numerical and structural chromosomal changes is unknown; the measure for this is tumor ploidy
+* The actual quantity of DNA in the cancer cells after gross numerical and structural chromosomal changes is unknown; the measure for this is tumor ploidy.
-* the cancer cell population may be heterogeneous, possibly because of ongoing mutations and changes
+* The cancer cell population may be heterogeneous, possibly because of ongoing mutations and changes.

 Tumor purity and ploidy have a substantial impact on next-gen sequence analyses of tumor samples and may alter the biological and clinical interpretation of results.